U.S. Army Command, Intelligence, Signals, Etc:

 And War has been a part of human history since we learned how to try and control one another.
 And during the Vietnam War, some civilian artists were involved in the program.

-The idea was to use drawings and paintings that portrayed the war, the way the Army wanted it to be seen, but artists tend to draw the way they do, and they’re all different, and many were not so patriotic or gung-ho per-se’, but reflect their feelings on what the saw and recorded, some deliberately want to portray maybe anti-war statements, while others let you read into it, and merge with your own thoughts over the war.
+The idea was to use drawings and paintings that portrayed the war, the way the Army wanted it to be seen, but artists tend to draw the way they do, and they’re all different, and many were not so patriotic or gung-ho per-se’, but reflect their feelings on what the saw and recorded, some deliberately want to portray maybe anti-war statements, while others let you read into it, and merge with your thoughts over the war.

 Her plan included involving the U.S. Army Arts and Crafts Program, headed by Eugenia Nowlin.
-McNaughton's office relied on Nowlin (and her cadre of local Army Arts and Crafts directors) to take applications from soldiers, and search them out, all this went to McNaughton's office located at the US Army Center of Military History, and the teams were selected and put together from there.
+McNaughton's office relied on Nowlin (and her cadre of local Army Arts and Crafts directors) to take applications from soldiers, and search them out; all this went to McNaughton's office located at the US Army Center of Military History, and the teams were selected and put together from there.
 They were sent to Vietnam, did their tour, and came back to Hawaii.
 On January 14, 1970, the members of Vietnam Combat Art Team IX (CAT IX), the last U.S. Army art team to set foot in Vietnam, disbanded.
-While the very last team of soldier-artists still in Vietnam, was Soldier Art Team 9 (CAT IX) leaving as Vietnam fell to Northern Forces.
+While the very last team of soldier-artists still in Vietnam was Soldier Art Team 9 (CAT IX), leaving as Vietnam fell to Northern Forces.

 As they came home they were reassigned to various posts, and most just wanted to get back to the Civilian world anyways, through with the Army way of life, they often continued with their art, that was used for this and that, some went to school and got degrees, and able to become art teachers, etc. they worked in many different jobs, tried to raise their families, and tried to put the war behind them.

-The uniform depicts no one in particular, but how one of these soldiers may have looked upon deployment to Vietnam during the build-up, having a new type of utility gear and all subdued insignia, he would try to blend in with the grunts, but he had a different MO, and he and everyone else knew it! he is assigned to the 1st Infantry Division which fought in the Vietnam War from 1965 to 1970.
+The uniform depicts no one in particular, but how one of these soldiers may have looked upon deployment to Vietnam during the build-up, having a new type of utility gear and all subdued insignia, he would try to blend in with the grunts, but he had a different MO, and he and everyone else knew it!
+He is assigned to the 1st Infantry Division, which fought in the Vietnam War from 1965 to 1970.
 They fought with the Local VC and the NVA main force troops in the jungles northwest of Saigon.
-They also conducted operations to keep open Highway-13 the corridor to Cambodia and tried to push out the entrenched enemy in the heavy jungle of the Iron Triangle, and in the Michelin Plantation.
+They also conducted operations to keep open Highway-13, the corridor to Cambodia, and tried to push out the entrenched enemy in the heavy jungle of the Iron Triangle and in the Michelin Plantation.